Team-ALGO2/ALGO2/README.md

 ## License
 This project is licenced under the GNU public license.
 If you crazy enough to use this in your project, please notify us so we can give you better code!
 (And also we can feel better about ourselves)

+## Security Warning!
+This project is in no way safe.
+All uses of this code is "AS IS" WITHOUT WARRANTY.
+This project was quickly hacked together as a final project.
+Even though we are aware there are many security issues with our software, feel free to message us about them.